USA Customs Clearance Logo White

 Importing steel has become a massive industry for U.S. importers due to the demand for this metal domestically.
 However, there are a number of things you need to know when deciding how to import steel to the U.S. Important details include calculating import tariffs, licensing requirements, and where to import your steel from.

-Importing Steel: What is the U.S. Demand for Steel Products?
+What is the U.S. Demand for Steel Products?

-The reason the U.S. must import steel is simple: since reaching a peak of 141 million tons of steel produced in 1969, the country has steadily reduced the amount it produces domestically.
-To reflect that trend, small specialty and mini-mills have gradually replaced most of the large steel mills that powered the United States during its most productive stretches.
+The reason the U.S. must import steel is simple: since reaching a peak of 141 million tons produced in 1969, the country has steadily reduced the amount it produces domestically.
+To reflect that trend, small specialty and mini-mills have gradually replaced most of the large mills that powered the United States during its most productive stretches.

 Importing Steel from China